ioxio-dataspace/definitions-template/CONTRIBUTING.md

 New definitions should be submitted as a pull request to this repository.
-We try our best to provide an automated validation of the most common mistakes in the definitions format, but it's still better to get thought the definition guidelines.
+We try our best to provide an automated validation of the most common mistakes in the definitions format, but it's still better to get through the definition guidelines.

 ## Definitions format